stijstev/miniCanvasJS/README.md

 Currently, miniCanvasJS requires no dependencies.
 This may change in the future.

 ## Usage and code snippets
 This project was entirely written in ES6.
-You may transpile it to ES5 but I don't recommend it.
-I recommend you stick to ES6 yourself.
+You may transpile it to ES5 but I recommend sticking to ES6 as most major browsers support it and most of its features nowadays.
 ### Creating a canvas
 To get started, a canvas must be created.